cvdlab/lar-running-demo/README.md

 A demo beta software (set of scripts) to extract models from medical images.

-Script has been tested on Ubuntu 12.04 LTS (x64).
+Spftware has been tested on Ubuntu 12.04 LTS (x64).

 MIT License.